-Earnings volatility: the objectives of the limits are to ensure that:
+Earnings volatility - the objectives of the limits are to ensure that:

-- a. the volatility of earnings is consistent with the expectations of stakeholders; - b. the Group has adequate earnings (and cashflows) to service debt, expected dividends and to withstand unexpected shocks; and - c. earnings (and cashflows) are managed properly across geographies and are consistent with funding strategies.
+- a.
+The volatility of earnings is consistent with the expectations of stakeholders; - b.
+The Group has adequate earnings (and

+- cash flows) to service debt, expected dividends and to withstand unexpected shocks; and - Earnings (and cash flows) are managed properly across geographies and are consistent with funding strategies.